hazik-khalid/PySimpleGUI/README.md

-# These are the projects i made while i learn PySimpleGui
+# These are the projects i made while i learn PySimpleGUI